owulveryck/blog/content/post/msgpack.md

 ## The backend

-The backend is whatever service, able to create a node, suchs as openstack, vmware vcac, juju, ...
+The backend is whatever service, able to create a node, such as openstack, vmware vcac, juju, ...
 Thoses services usually provide RESTfull API.

 I've seen in my experience, that usually, the API are given with a library in a so called "modern language".